i-doit/api-client-php/README.md

 var_dump($objectInfo);
 ~~~

-This method call triggers round about 4 API calls.
+The method `load()` triggers round about 4 API calls.
 So be aware if it is heavily used.

 ####    Update an Existing Object